gllmAR/docsify-remote-repo/README.md

 - **Plugin Errors**:

   - Check the browser console for errors.
-  - Ensure `docsify-content-fetcher.js` is correctly linked in `index.html` and accessible.
+  - Ensure `docsify-remote-repo` is correctly linked in `index.html` and accessible.

 - **Layout Issues**: